FI-modules and stability for representations of symmetric groups: FI-modules: basic properties

-Many natural combinatorial constructions correspond to FI-modules of this form.
-For example, the FI-module $M(\y{3})$ is the linearization of the functor $S\mapsto \binom{S}{3}$, since a basis for $M(\y{3})_n$ is given by the 3-element subsets of $\{1,\ldots,n\}$.
-Similarly, the FI-module $M\big(\x\y{1,1}\x\big)$ is the linearization of the functor sending $S$ to the collection of oriented edges $x\to y$ between distinct elements of $S$ (oriented in the sense that $y\to x$ is the negative of $x\to y$). \end{definition}
+\begin{definition}[{\bf The FI-module {\boldmath$M(\lambda)$}}] When $k$ is a field of characteristic~0, given a partition $\lambda$ we write $M(\lambda)$ for the FI-module $M(\lambda)\coloneq M(V_\lambda)$. \end{definition} Many natural combinatorial constructions correspond to FI-modules of this form.
+For example, since $\y{3}$ is the trivial representation of $S_3$, a basis for $M(\y{3})_S$ is given by the 3-element subsets of $S$; in other words, the FI-module $M(\y{3})$ is the linearization of the functor $S\mapsto \binom{S}{3}$.
+Similarly, the FI-module $M\big(\x\y{1,1}\x\big)$ is the linearization of the functor sending $S$ to the collection of oriented edges $x\to y$ between distinct elements of $S$ (oriented in the sense that $y\to x$ is the negative of $x\to y$).

-\begin{remark}[{\bf FI-Mod is not semisimple}] In some sense the category of FI-modules might be thought of as a ``limit'' of the category of representations of $S_n$ as $n \ra \infty$.
-But care is necessary.
-For example, the category of FI-modules over $k$ is not semisimple, even when $k$ is a field of characteristic~$0$.